-There is a status signal from the MSS to the fabric, which indicates the reset status of MSS.
+There is a status signal ,MSS_RESET_N_M2F, from the MSS to the fabric, which indicates the reset status of MSS.
 This signal can be used by the fabric logic to hold the data transfers between MSS and fabric.
+MSS_RESET_N_M2F is asserted when MSS_RESET_N_F2M is asserted and is deasserted by MSS user software.